krismasson/YoutubeChatOnTop/README.md

 # YoutubeChatOnTop
+For streaming youtube...

+- reads the chat
-For streaming youtube, reads the chat, displays it on top of your game
+- displays it on top of your game
+- robot voice speaks the chat aloud

 # Installation: